 When answering questions, we shall ensure that sharing personal information by adults, pupils or their families is discouraged.
-Where a question or comment from a pupil in the classroom indicates the possibility of abuse, teachers will pass this information to the designated person for child protection in line with school policy.
+Where a question or comment from a pupil in the classroom indicates the possibility of abuse, teachers will pass this information to the Designated Safeguarding Lead in line with school policy.